elafargue/wizkers-doc/docs/dev/debugging.md

 In server mode, Wizkers uses the Node.js “debug” facility: simply define a “DEBUG” variable to enable debug output.
 All modules in Wizkers already define a unique debug name, so you get fairly fine grained output.
 You can try a “DEBUG=* node server.js” to get an idea of the maximum level of debug output you can get.

+### Using node-inspector

+You can also debug the server side using the Chrome debugger, thanks to ```node-inspector```.
+This gives your nearly the same ease of debugging as doing everything browser-side.

+You can install node-inspector by visiting [github](https://github.com/node-inspector/node-inspector) and following the instructions.

 ## Android application

 You can also use Chrome to debug Wizkers running as an Android application: you need to have the Android SDK installed on your computer, and your test device connected through USB using `adb`.